heru-himawan-tl/fdaf/README.md

 and the _Controller_ is given.
 But you don't need to implement Facelets, instead, you need to apply the concept called the _backing bean_ (which is often referred to as the _Model_, but isn't a pure _Model_ itself).
-The backing bean delegates to the real model such as _EJB services_.
+The backing bean delegates to the real _Model_ such as _EJB services_.
 The backing bean can also take up some _Controller_ responsibilities, for example issuing a redirect, or putting a message in a kind of queue for the _View_ to display.